 Conductive hearing loss — the primary functional consequence of ossicular chain disruption; coded H90.01-H90.2; differentiated from sensorineural (H90.3-H90.5) by audiometry showing air-bone gap

-Mastoidectomy — surgical removal of infected mastoid air cells; type performed (simple, modified radical, radical) is a key determinant of tympanoplasty CPT code selection (compare CPT 69631-69633 [no mastoidectomy] vs. 69641-69646 [with mastoidectomy])
+mastoidectomy — surgical removal of infected mastoid air cells; type performed (simple, modified radical, radical) is a key determinant of tympanoplasty CPT code selection (compare CPT 69631-69633 [no mastoidectomy] vs. 69641-69646 [with mastoidectomy])

 Oval window — membrane-covered opening in the bony wall of the inner ear (cochlea) where the stapes footplate sits; the terminal point of ossicular chain mechanical transmission